AllStarLink/ASL3-Manual/docs/user-guide/install.md

 phreaknet install -d -b -v 20
 ```

 Asterisk should be running at this point but not app_rpt.
-Check install with `asterisk -r`.
+Check the install with `asterisk -r`.

 #### Clone ASL3 repo